Don’t Fall into One of These 3 Positivity Traps

 You think Catholics have it bad?
 Try feeling like each challenge – whether it’s a cold, a lost object, or an argument – is evidence of some sort of shameful personal shortcoming.
 That’s what you call New Age guilt.

-When I took Reiki level 1, my teacher asked me to get on the table so that she could demonstrate to the class.
+For example, when I took Reiki level 1, my teacher asked me to get on the table so that she could demonstrate to the class.
 When she told everyone my second chakra was blocked, I immediately felt like a failure.
 After all, if I were truly spiritual, all my chakras would be open, right?

 When I have feng shui or intuitive counseling clients who are in the grips of New Age guilt, they never want to come right out and tell me what’s wrong, because they’re watching their thoughts and words like a hawk, making sure that everything they say is some version of, “I’m doing great and everything’s fine.”
 Instead of helping them to move out of their challenges, however, this keeps them stuck because they are failing to state (or even think about!) what is actually true for them in the moment.

-Secondly, be aware that if you want to change something, you first need to bring your consciousness to it fully.
+After all, if you want to change something, you first need to bring your consciousness to it fully.
 This means saying, “I feel lonely,” if this is true for you as a first step in manifesting a relationship, or “I have a cold,” if you want to begin to heal the cold.
 Simply stating what is true for you doesn’t mean you’re being a negative person or bringing more negativity upon yourself.
 If, on the other hand, you state “I feel lonely and I’ll always feel lonely,” or “I have a cold and I always seem to catch colds and it’s probably going to keep getting worse,” you’re going beyond stating the simple truth and are imposing even more challenging conditions onto your current ones.
 Just state the truth and then be proactive about shifting into a different condition, without judgment and even, if possible, with love for yourself and with excitement for the whole process.

 Peril/Pitfall #2: Expectation of a Band-Aid Cure